-- Physical and physiological effects of mechanical ventilation.
+- Understand and identify the physical and physiological effects of mechanical ventilation.

-- Case studies and differential diagnoses of the diaphragm disorders through case studies and examples.
+- Perform and identify differential diagnoses of the diaphragm disorders through case studies and examples.

 - Perform strengthening and stretching ex’s for diaphragm in various positions of supine, sitting , standing and ambulation through different stages of rehabilitation.

 Contact Hours : 3 Hours / 3 PDR

 Teaching Method : Online Independent Self-Study (Recorded Audio/Video Presentation)

 Target Audience: Physical Therapists Physical Therapy Assistants Occupational Therapists Occupational Therapy Assistants Nursing Professionals